axeemgohar/expense-tracker/README.md

 # Expense Tracker

-This project is currently underdevelopment
+This project is similar to the one demonstrated by Maximillian Schwarzmuller in the Udemy course ["React - The Complete Guide"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

 ## Available Scripts